-Thank you for your interest in the radiography program at Eastern Florida State College.
+Thank you for your interest in the Radiography Associate in Science degree at Eastern Florida State College.

 Radiographers are integral members of a team dedicated to patient care.
 Their primary role is to perform the technical procedures in producing X-ray studies for diagnosis of disease and injury.
 This program requires a specialized application process.